7 Ways To Lower Your Costs In Your Google Ads Campaigns

 Bids are one of the foundations of Google Ads.
 The price you are willing to pay to show one of your ads for a keyword that you are bidding on.

 This is where you will be able to see the biggest improvements in campaigns almost overnight.

 When making your bid adjustments, you should have an idea of your target Cost Per Conversion or the Return On Ad Spend that you are aiming for.

-Once you’re in your campaign dashboard you’ll be able to then focus on areas which are underperforming as well as ones which are performing well.
+Once you’re in your campaign dashboard you’ll be able to then focus on areas that are underperforming as well as ones that are performing well.